5 Lessons - Easy

 SEU, IBM's Source Entry Utility (aka Stoneage Editing Utility) is a basic green screen code editor.
 SEU runs exclusively in terminal mode, offering a solid (if outdated) source code editing tool.
 It's basic but has a long heritage and some very well known techniques... and some nifty secret tricks...

-RDi (Rational Developer for IBM i) is IBM’s IDE (integrated development environment ) for the IBM i Power System.
-IBM i professionals swear by the graphical and modern IDE, particularly compared to older greenscreen coding environments like PDM and SEU.
-In this course we will cover all the main elements of using RDi to write code in both RPGLE, CL, PF, LF , SQL, DSPF and PRTF and more.
+But, modern IBM i professionals swear by the graphical IDE, particularly compared to older greenscreen coding environments like PDM and SEU.
+In this course we will cover all the main elements of using an IDE to write code in both RPGLE, CL, PF, LF , SQL, DSPF and PRTF and more.

 9 Lessons - Intermediate